rust-lang/rfcs/text/0000-partial_types.md

 We assume, that each field could be in one of 2 specific field-integrity - `%fit` and `%deny`.

-We also must reserve as a keyword a `%miss` field-integrity for future Reintegrated Partial Types, which allows to create **safe** self-referential types.
+We also must reserve as a keyword a `%miss` field-integrity for future ReExtendeded Partial Types, which allows to create **safe** self-referential types.

-`%fit` is default field-integrity and it means we nave an access to this field and could use it as we wish.
+`%fit` is default field-integrity and it means we have an access to this field and could use it as we wish.
 But if we try to access `%deny` field it cause a compiler error.

 ```rust
 // case (C3)